 |Construction phase (Contract administration)||25 – 35%|

-Canadian traditional services properly breaks down the services and allocates a corresponding percentage fee to each stage.
+Canadian traditional services properly break down the services and allocate a corresponding percentage fee to each stage.
 Which reduces ambiguity when a task is completed and payment is requested.

 These are the individual services that make up the Standard or Traditional services.

 Any service that isn’t the traditional architectural service but offered by an architect is an additional service while when the traditional architectural services are broken down and offered in pieces then they are partial services.
 For example, when you produce only construction documents for your clients you are offering partial service.

 Another example is if a client doesn’t want bid/negotiation (tendering) and construction phase services (which is the norm in Nigeria), you can easily take those services out and charge for only schematic design, design development and construction documents.